RWS/dxa-web-application-java/cid-module/README.md

 Contextual Image Delivery
 =============================

-This is an optional module for the Tridion Reference Implementation Java web application.
+This is an optional module for the SDL Digital Experience Accelerator Java web application.
 It contains an implementation of interface `MediaHelper` that uses Tridion Contextual Image Delivery (CID) to resize images on the server side.

 Note that in order to use Tridion CID, you need a license.
 If you do not have a license for CID or if you are not sure,